Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 dynamically allocating on stack, you should determine how much you need and just always use that fixed amount.

-When using VLA on system with small amounts of stack, it's really easy to make something which seems to work, but which blows your stack if your function gets called from a deep call stack combined with the large amount of data.
+When using aVLA on system with small amounts of stack, it's really easy to make something which seems to work, but which blows your stack if your function gets called from a deep call stack combined with the large amount of data.